michal-luczak/michal-luczak/README.md

             </ul>
             📫 How to reache me: contact@michal-luczak.pl<br>
             🎓 I'm on the second year of Computer Science at UAM in Poznan, Poland<br>
-            ⚡ Fun fact: I love riding a motorcycle but I had to sell mine because I was going to college
+            ⚡ Fun fact: I love to riding a motorcycle but I had to sell mine because I was going to college
         </ul>
     </h4>